blog posts

 Now that you have general knowledge of Debian and CentOS, it is better to go to the main point and check their differences.

-The first thing we want to mention is the difference in the number of updates these two distributions receive.
+First, we want to mention the difference in the number of updates these two distributions receive.
 Debian receives more package updates and can easily be upgraded to the next version.

-Many people started their journey to GNU/Linux from Red Hat, and CentOS and Fedora distributions are the distributions that these people generally use on their desktops.
-If you have used any of these distributions, there is no reason to use a new distribution.
+Many people started their journey to GNU/Linux from Red Hat, and they generally use CentOS and Fedora on their desktops.
+If you have used any of these distributions, there is no reason to use a new one.

 If you are looking for GNU/Linux distributions to install on your server, CentOS and Debian are the best choices you can make, and there is no significant difference in this regard.

-Debian has a smaller role in the market, while CentOS is more stable and has the support of a large community.
+Debian has a minor role in the market, while CentOS is more stable and has the support of a large community.

-Debian has a good speed of improvement, growth, and development, and the number of people who count on it is high.
-At the same time, even though CentOS hosts very important servers, it still supports many architectures.
+Debian improves, grows, and develops quickly, and many people count on it.
+At the same time, even though CentOS hosts critical servers, it still supports many architectures.
 Does not!

 Debian has more packages than CentOS and leaves people’s hands more open.

-Another difference between Debian and CentOS is that you need to have a good knowledge of Linux to install new software on Debian and customize it.
+Another difference between Debian and CentOS is that you need to have a good knowledge of Linux to install and customize new software on Debian.
 In contrast, in CentOS, you don’t need this specialized knowledge.

-CentOS versions have been maintained for nearly ten years, which can provide good support for commercial versions, While there is no such news in Debian!
+CentOS versions have been maintained for nearly ten years, which can provide good support for commercial versions.
+There is no such news in Debian!

 Debian has simple programs and applications that have a user-friendly graphical interface, but CentOS does not have a simple and user-friendly graphical interface.

-Available supported architectures can be the deciding factor as to whether a distribution is a right choice.
-Debian and CentOS are both very popular for x86_64/AMD64, but what other arches are supported by each?
+Available supported architectures can be the deciding factor in whether a distribution is the right choice.
+Debian and CentOS are both very popular for x86_64/AMD64, but what other architectures do each support?

 Both these distributions support AArch64/ARM64, armhf/armhfp, i386, ppc64el/ppc64le.
 Note: armhf/armhfp and i386 are only supported on CentOS 7.